 How to Re-enable TLS 1.0 and 1.1 on Windows 11

-TLS, or Transport Layer Security, is the encryption protocol that secures your internet connections.
-TLS 1.0 and 1.1 are older versions of this protocol, now considered insecure.
+TLS, or Transport Layer Security, is the encryption standard that keeps your online communications private and secure.
+TLS 1.0 and 1.1 are outdated versions of this protocol, widely considered insecure due to known vulnerabilities.

 How to Check Enabled TLS Versions